The Anxiety Treatment Center

 Ironically, while anxiety causes more suffering than almost any other problem I see in my clients it also turns out to be one of the easiest to treat because it’s not a mental disorder.
 Months of talk therapy aren’t necessary to alleviate the symptoms.
 All that’s necessary are some simple, well-proven techniques and a will to practice and apply them.

 First, though, you have to realize that you have the disorder.
 I know how hard it is for my clients to acknowledge.
 Many people who come to see me know that there’s something’s wrong with them, but they can’t tell me what it is.
 I need to ask and ask until they finally admit, “Well, I worry a lot.”
 So then I’ll ask them what happens when they worry and they’ll say, “Well, my heart pounds a lot, too.”
 So gradually the truth emerges – and when it does and I tell them what they have they’re incredibly relieved.
 Before they walked into my office they lived in fear that something terrible was wrong with them and they felt alone in the world.
-In fact, they have a lot of company; it’s estimated that one in five people have anxiety disorder to some degree and that one in nine walk around with it for months, some for much longer.
+In fact, they have a lot of company; it’s estimated that one in five people have an anxiety disorder to some degree.
 I’ve seen clients who have had it for 20 years without knowing what it was.
 It’s up to you to assess the extent of your anxiety and decide that you need treatment.
 No one else can – or should — do it for you.

 Ready to get in touch?